Know what you’re looking for:

 ASK what the rent includes.
 What is and is not included will vary from apartment to apartment.

-icon-question Are there condominium fees (condominio spese)
+Are there condominium fees (condominio spese)

 - Condominio spese usually include water, building maintenance (cleaning), doorman if you have one and possibly *heat.

 *Heat varies greatly too.
 Sometimes the condominio costs are based on an estimated from the previous calendar year.
 If it was a warm winter, maybe the heat wasn’t used often, so the condominio costs is estimated at a lower amount.
 BUT once the actual usage is calculated and you used/consumed MORE than the previous year, you will receive an additional bill.
 Remember, the condominio costs/spese is variable.

 - Most private rentals do NOT include utilities, but some apartments do charge a flat monthly fee and many times these costs are included when renting a room.

 - It’s more likely to have a flat-fee (utilities included) for shorter term arrangements.

 - Of course if utilities are included, define which utilities.
 NEVER assume.

 - Learn more about Utilities